Relief in doubt as cases approach 5M

 While talks failed on Capitol Hill, the total number of coronavirus cases in the United States ticked up to 4.9 million, according to data maintained by Johns Hopkins University.
 More than 160,000 people have died.

-Read More: What stress relief methods are most helpful
+Read More: How often stress relief dog

 New York Gov. Andrew Cuomo announced Friday that public schools can reopen for in-person classes next month, as the coronavirus infection rate has remained below 3%, a threshold determined by the World Health Organization to be the safest for all reopening measures, since the end of July.